CyberKrul/CyberKrul/README.md

-- 👋 Hi, I’m @CyberKrul, Etienne Zubin Fernandes😄
+- 👋 Hi, I’m @CyberKrul.
+Irl, I go by Etienne Zubin Fernandes.
 - 👀 I’m interested in Data Science, Machine Learning and AI
-- 🌱 I’m currently learning Pyspark, PyTorch and MLOPs, besides ruminating over what I've done before 😆
+- 🌱 I’m currently learning Pyspark, PyTorch and MLOPs, besides ruminating over what I've done before.
+Sooo much to learn, so little time ;-;
 - 💞️ I’m looking to collaborate on anything to help me improve my understanding and tech skills, especially MLOPs.
 Would love some to work on some PyTorch related projects as well!!
 - 📫 How to reach me :ferdy48.ef@gmail.com.
 Please feel free to ask me about my work, notes or collab possibilities